Jump to Questions On:

 Your coworkers will be healthcare professionals and support staff from Saudi Arabia and countries around the world: Canada, the United States, the United Kingdom, Europe, Australia, New Zealand, Egypt, Jordan, the Philippines, Sudan, Somalia, South Africa, etc.

 Although English is the working language at the hospital, your colleagues come from all over the world, so English may be a second language to many of them.
 Some patients may speak English, but many speak only Arabic; translators will be available.
 Hospitals also offer free courses in basic Arabic.

 Will my uniform be provided for me?

 Yes.
-At the King Faisal Specialist Hospital & Research Centre in Riyadh, for example, nurses get four sets of white scrubs and two jackets; respiratory therapists are issued green scrubs.
+At the King Faisal Specialist Hospital & Research Centre, for example, nurses get four sets of white (Riyadh) or blue (Jeddah) scrubs and two jackets; respiratory therapists are issued green scrubs.

 If I do not wear a uniform, how should I dress at work?

 If you do not wear a uniform the dress is professional

 No, closed-toe shoes are required.
 Most people wear gym

 Although your contract will state that overtime is paid at 1.5, Saudi Labour Law counts your days off as paid days.
 Therefore, for practical purposes, the overtime rate is approximately 1.2.